ibm-cloud-docs/satellite/multi-infra.md

 # Setting up a {{site.data.keyword.satelliteshort}} location with remote workers
 {: #sat-multi-infra}

-By using the flexible architecture of {{site.data.keyword.satelliteshort}}, you can assign workload hosts to a location from a single provider or from multiple providers.
-You can also create worker nodes in separate networks from the {{site.data.keyword.satelliteshort}} control plane to support edge and remote use cases.
-Find out how to plan and create {{site.data.keyword.satelliteshort}} locations with multiple infrastructure providers.
+By using the flexible architecture of {{site.data.keyword.satelliteshort}}, you can assign workload hosts to a location from a single provider or from.
 {: shortdesc}

 ## Infrastructure composition options and supported topologies